Lucinda Banister Chandler: Career

 In the winter of 1870–71, she wrote "Motherhood, Its Power Over Human Destiny," while recuperating from a long illness, and it was so warmly received in Vineland, New Jersey, that it was afterwards published in booklet form.
 That introduced her to many thinking women of Boston, where in 1871–72, she held parlor meetings and organized a body of women who were pledged to work for the promotion of enlightened parenthood as well as an equal and high standard of purity for both sexes: the Moral Education Society of Boston.

 Societies were formed in New York City, Philadelphia and Washington, D.C., by the efforts of Chandler and with the cooperation of prominent women.
 That was the first work in this country in the line of educational standards for the elevation and purity of the relations of men and women, inside as well as outside of marriage.
 The publication of essays, "A Mother's Aid, "Children's Rights" and the "Divineness of Marriage," written by her, followed and furnished a literature for the agitation of questions that later were widely discussed.

 During one of the long periods of prostration and confinement to her room, to which Chandler was subject, she commenced study on the lines of political economy as a mental tonic and helpful agency to restoration.
 After her recovery, she wrote extensively for reform publications upon finance reform, the land question and industrial problems.
 In Chicago, in 1880, the Margaret Fuller Society was founded, especially to interest women in those subjects and the principles of Americanism.

+Chandler was a reformer, associated with "Christian Socialism" and "Americanism".

 A lifelong advocate of the total abstinence principle, Chandler served as vice-president of the Woman's Christian Temperance Alliance of Illinois.
 She was the first president of the Chicago Moral Educational Society, formed in 1882.
 She was an advocate of Christian socialism, and a firm believer in the final triumph of the Christian idea of the brotherhood of man as a practical and controlling principle in commercial and industrial systems.